 The importance of access to outdoor spaces cannot be understated for high quality dementia care.
 It can be extermely distressing for people to feel that they are trapped inside and not allowed out.

-Crimson Manor provides continual free access to secure outdoor spaces.
+Crimson Manor provides continual free access to secure outdoor spaces, with beautiful views over Huddersfield's Colne Valley.

 Crimson Manor uses an industry leading, silent nurse call system by Aidcall.
 Residents can call for staff assistance by pressing a button next to them in their room.
 The use of staff pagers for alerts creates a calm, non-instituonalised environment.
 We also have a range of additional devices available for residents dependent on their needs: